hexalang/Hexa/docs/reference.md

 ## Decorators (Attributes/Annotations)

-Decorators are compile-time concept, like C++ attributes.
+Decorators are a compile-time concept, like C++ attributes.

 Decorators start with `@` and are placed before a declaration.
 Multiple decorators are allowed (in any order).
 Their names are camelCase (like identifiers), any name is allowed (including reserved keywords).